-Figure 2: 2021-2023 Legislatively Adopted Budget, Total Budget from General and Lottery Funds (in millions of dollars)
+Figure 2: 2021-2023 Legislatively Adopted Budget, Total Budget from General and Lottery Funds

 The SSF represents 63.7 percent of the total combined General Fund, Lottery Funds and Student Success and marijuana-related revenues for the entire education program area as shown in Figure 3.
 Making comparisons to previous biennia is difficult given the introduction of the new Fund for Student Success resources in 2019-2021 for only one year of the biennium.